maghrebi84/wnd-charm/README.md

 The number of threads can be set using `export OMP_NUM_THREADS=10`.
 Overall, the performance of WND-CHARM was improved by 45% using the new changes and by running with 10 threads.

 Furthermore, the functionality to read tiled-tiff images was added in src/cmatrix.cpp using both the native libtiff library as well as OME-Files library.
-WND-CHARM can now switch between libtiff and OME-Files libraries to read tiled-tiff images using a variable in src/cmatrix.cpp named useOMELibrary.
+WND-CHARM can now switch between libtiff and OME-Files libraries to read tiff (tiled or non-tiled) images using a variable in src/cmatrix.cpp named useOMELibrary.
 Following example shows how to configure the WND-CHARM to take into effect the linkage with OME-Files.

 ./configure --prefix=/Path/To/WND-CHARM/Binary LIBS='-L/Path/To/Installed/OME-Files/Library -lome-files -lome-xml -lome-xalan-util -lome-common -lome-xerces-util -L/usr/lib/x86_64-linux-gnu/ -lboost_system -lxerces-c-3.2' CXXFLAGS='-g -O2 -fopenmp -I/Path/To/Installed/OME-Files/Include/Files'

 Then, run: make install

+In addition to the above changes, unit tests for the current implementations in WND-CHARM were tested and successfully passed.
+More importantly, the unit tests for the original WND-CHARM were reviewed and fixed by modifying the reference values for Haralick Textures (components 16 and 17) in the following files.
+The unit tests are now operational for the original WND-CHARM as well as the current implementations.

+/tests/pywndcharm_tests/lymphoma_eosin_channel_MCL_test_img_sj-05-3362-R2_001_E-t6x5_5_4-l.sig
+/tests/pywndcharm_tests/lymphoma_eosin_channel_MCL_test_img_sj-05-3362-R2_001_E_t6x5_REFERENCE_SIGFILES.zip
+/tests/wndchrm_tests/010067_301x300-l_precalculated.sig